Close

 (iii) the directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of this Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; and

-(iv) the directors have prepared the annual accounts of the Company on a ‘going concern’ basis.
+(iv) the directors have prepared the annual accounts ofthe Company on a 'going concern' basis.

 (v) The directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.